INKA CC300: Technical specifications

 The INKA CC300 locomotive has a length of 20000 mm, a width of 3000 mm, a height of 3700 mm, and a weight of 76 t.
 It features double cabins that allow train drivers to switch from the front to the rear cabin without climbing down the train.
 The locomotive is powered by a 1864 kW Caterpillar 3512B-HD TA diesel engine mated to the transmission from Voith and can run up to a maximum speed of 120 km/h, with a traction force of 270 kN when the locomotive moves from a total stop.
 The braking system used on the locomotive is a pneumatic brake manufactured by Westinghouse Air Brake Technologies (Wabtec), while the master controller was supplied by Woojin Industrial Systems from South Korea.
-It is also equipped with a Caterpillar CAT C15 generator set so that it does not require a generating train if it pulls a series of passenger trains.
-The locomotive is also equipped with CCTV cameras on both sides for easier maneuvering when reversing and to monitor coaches being pulled.
-According to Agus Purnomo, president director of PT INKA, the INKA CC300 locomotive is quite reliable as it is flood resistant and can still pull trains despite a flood height of 1 m.
+It is also equipped with a Caterpillar CAT C15 generator set so that it does not require a generator coach if it hauls a series of passenger trains.
+The locomotive is also equipped with CCTV cameras on both sides for easier maneuvering when reversing and to monitor coaches being hauled.
+According to Agus Purnomo, president director of PT INKA, the INKA CC300 locomotive is quite reliable as it is flood resistant and can still haul trains despite a flood height of 1 m.

 Allocations

-There are currently five units of INKA CC300 locomotives (CC 300 12 01, CC 300 12 02, CC 300 12 03, CC 300 14 01, CC 300 14 02) made by PT INKA in Indonesia and three units (CC 300 20 01, CC 300 20 02, CC 300 20 03) in the Philippines.
+There are currently five units of INKA CC300 locomotives (CC300 12 01, CC300 12 02, CC300 12 03, CC300 14 01, CC300 14 02) made by PT INKA in Indonesia and three units (CC300 20 01, CC300 20 02, CC300 20 03) in the Philippines.
 The locomotives in Indonesia were placed in Jakarta (Tanah Abang Depot & Cipinang Depot), East Java (Madiun PT INKA Depot), North Sumatra (Medan Depot) & Lampung (Tanjung Karang Depot), while the locomotives in the Philippines were placed at the Tutuban Depot.